najamelan/transact/README.md

 ### Input

 The application assumes that headers are present in the csv file.
+This has some implications.
+First of all, the first line of the input file is always ignored.
+If it did not actually contain headers, the first record just get's lost.
+There is currently no detection or verification that the first row is actually headers.
+Secondly, invalid utf8 in the first line is ignored and the file will be processed.

+Invalid utf8 in other rows will just ignore that transaction (and report an error) but process the rest of the file.

 ### Ambiguities